nealrs/wwalexa/readme.md

 Approved emailers should receive success/failure confirmation.

 Not sure if Alexa supports mixed text/audio briefings - but if it does, this could be a fun way to add text clips to your feed.

+## Recording Updates From Your Browser

+Also added a Ziggeo based route `/record` for recording new episodes directly from your browser.
+The front end lets you pick a date, record a video, and then post it to to the app, which does all the usual ffmpeg pipeline stuff and then sends you to `/post-record` where you can confirm that your episode recorded.

+Why would you want this?
+Because if you have a decent computer mic, or don't have a phone, or don't know how to create good audio, or even just want to use existing video files -- this lets you add new episodes without desktop software.
+It's experimental, but it works :)

 ## The Feed